Free VPN vs. Paid VPN – Which One Is Better?

 When you set up a VPN for the first time, it is common to stumble along the way.
 When you use a free VPN, this can be a huge problem, since most of the free VPNs do not offer customer support.
 Even if they do, the support isn’t available round the clock, and the help you get is minimalistic in nature.

-When you subscribe to a paid VPN, you usually get 24X7 customer support in the form of live chat, ticket system, email support, etc. Paid VPNs put great emphasis on customer support, which is why the best VPNs can be reached any time of the day from anywhere in the world.
+When you subscribe to a paid VPN, you usually get 24X7 customer support in the form of live chat, ticket system, email support, etc. Paid VPNs put great emphasis on customer support, which is why the best VPNs can be reached at any time of the day from anywhere in the world.
 Whatever issue you face, they are there to help you out, which is always a plus point.

 Free VPN or Paid VPN?
 When you take a slightly closer look at the comparison, it’s plain to see that paid VPNs are better than free VPNs every day of the year.
 You have better privacy, protection, and online experience when you use a paid VPN service.
 However, if your only requirement with your VPN is to access blocked websites and access some geo-restricted content, and privacy isn’t really a concern, then free VPNs are an option worth considering.